 The program leading to the Doctor of Arts degree is designed to prepare professional, academically well-qualified teaching scholars for the junior and senior college level.
-The degree is available in the areas of music history and literature, theory and composition, music performance ".1" conducting or performance and pedagogy. ".2"
+The degree is available in the areas of music history and literature, theory and composition, music performance23, conducting or performance and pedagogy.24 Admission Requirements in Music History and Music Theory.
+(Brass, 3 Woodwind, String or Percussion majors will be asked to take techniques examinations in their performance areas in addition to the advisory examination.)

 Candidates must meet the general Graduate School requirements for admission.

-In addition candidates are required to take:
+In addition candidates are required to take: 1.
+School of Music advisory examinations